PDrifting/CBookDraft/book.markdown

 unsigned int        32-Bits / 4 bytes                     0 to 4,294,967,295
 long long           64-Bits / 8 bytes  -9223372036854775808 to 9223372036854775807
 unsigned long long  64-Bits / 8 bytes                     0 to 18446744073709551615

 NOTE: GCC on Linux typically defaults to 64-bit.
 On Windows, MinGW defaults to 32-bit.
 For compatibility of code between 32-bit and 64-bit to make sure your long Data Types are 64-bit, use long long instead.
-In 32-bit environments this will make long 64-bit, and in 64-bit environments it will treat long long as 64-bit long. (edited)
+In 32-bit environments this will make long 64-bit, and in 64-bit environments it will treat long long as 64-bit long.
-Avatar
-PDrifting 09-Apr-21 12:46 AM

 Floating Point Types

 Keyword         Storage Size              Value Range       Precision